 My love affair with foreign languages, art history, photography, architecture, design, and travel began very early.
 I attended a Quaker boarding school before receiving a Bachelor of Arts degree in Psychology and French from a private liberal arts institution.
 Afterward, I spent a significant amount of time in Europe and Canada where I completed two Master of Arts degrees – one in French Civilization and Culture in Paris, and the other in Italian Studies in Florence.
-I have since obtained a third Master of Arts degree in Global Communications and Fashion in Paris while engaging in doctoral studies.
+I have since obtained a third Master of Arts degree in Global Communications and Fashion in Paris while pursuing doctoral studies.

 Experiencing life at the Sorbonne and the Università di Firenze have been significant milestones in my academic career.
 These unique international opportunities allowed me to sharpen linguistic skills and effectively merge them with my studies which had a strong Art History emphasis.
-I have always believed in the power of education, so I soon embarked on a career teaching both French and Italian at the University level.
+I have always believed in the transformational power of education, so I soon embarked on a career teaching both French and Italian at the University level.
 While in Rome, I also completed a T.E.F.L. certification (Teaching English as a Foreign Language).
 During my time abroad, I am constantly inspired – and grateful – to have lived in some of the most fascinating cities including Paris, Avignon, Florence, Siena, Berlin, Bayreuth, Toronto, and London.
 I have spent countless hours strolling through cobblestone streets, learning foreign languages, reveling in the artworks of museums and galleries, or simply enjoying the ambiance of cozy cafés.

 I have also obtained a Museum Studies Certification.
-During this time, I learned about the theoretical and practical aspects of the art world, from installing exhibitions to essential business practices.
+During that time, I learned about the theoretical and practical aspects of the art world, from installing exhibitions to essential business practices.
 This eventually led to work at a contemporary art museum in San Diego where I was fortunate to have worked with both the Associate Curator and Senior Marketing and Communications Manager.
 Experience in publishing informational texts and sourcing original images has kept me actively engaged in formal analyses necessary for effective curatorial procedure across all domains.
 And yes, I am thinking of publishing a book about my experiences, especially since I consider myself a writer, first and foremost.